 - Grill: To finish ribs on the grill, remove from the pan and place ribs on the grill (I use a basket over direct but low heat) basting and turning a few times for about 10 minutes.

-- Oven: To finish ribs in the oven, set oven to broil and return ribs to the same oven rack, uncovered, basting and broiling about 5 minutes per side, watching so they don’t burn.
+- Oven: To finish ribs in the oven, set oven to broil and return ribs to the same middle oven rack, uncovered, basting and broiling about 5 minutes per side, watching so they don’t burn.
 They will be so tender, it’s best to turn them using gloved hands.
 (If foil starts to burn, transfer ribs to a clean sheet of foil for broiling)

 Prefer Beef Ribs?
 See how to make Fall-Off-The-Bone BEEF ribs.
 Click here.